kulttuuri/containers-on-the-fly/webapp/backend/README.md

 ## Starting server in development

+> It is recommended to run the software in virtual environment.

 First, install the pip packages written in the ``requirements.txt`` file (you only need to do this once, or after more requirements have been added):

 ```